Jayacha7/Road-Moniitoring-and-alert-System/README.md

 Dataset - https://www.kaggle.com/datasets/jayacha/accident-images

-The main idea is to monitor the roads 24/7 through the camera & alert the nearby hospitals and emergency services.
+The main idea is to monitor the roads 24/7 through the camera & alert the nearby hospitals and emergency services, if any accident is detected.

 The projects uses cv2 library and neural networks to detect the accidents in a given image.